-- 1. Our most successful strategy for this assurance is providing graduates with the skills that cause school districts to want to hire our graduates.
+- 1. Our most successful strategy for this assurance is providing graduates with the skills that result in school districts hiring our graduates.
 Our employment rates attest to our success in this area.
 In 2006-2007 we had a 100% employment rate.
 Our employment rate was 91% in 07-08 and in the challenging economic times of 08-09 and 09-10 our employment rates were 81% and 96%, respectively.
-The employment rate for 2010-2011, 2011-2012, and 2012-2013 was 100%.
+The employment rate for 2010-2011, 2011-2012, 2012-2013, 2013-2014 was 100%.
+The 2014-2015 rate is currently 93% and we have one student looking for employment.
 We also hear positive feedback from the field that corroborates this perception that Baker University produces desirable, capable graduates. - 2.
-Our most successful strategy for this assurance is the fact that our program has been based on putting our candidates in the schools early and often.
+A successful strategy for this assurance is the fact that our program has been based on putting our candidates in the schools early and often.
 This is a tradition that has been in place for at least 50 years.
 Baker knew that practicums were essential to training teachers long before other schools came to that realization.
 Candidates are in clinical based practicums 200 hours prior to student teaching. - 3.
 No, the state of Kansas did not offer SPED licensure at the Initial License level during this reporting period however, all Baker education candidates are required to take Psychology of the Exceptional Child.
 All elementary candidates are required to take either Methods for Teaching Adaptive Learners or Characteristics of Adaptive Learners.
-We also have additional SPED courses they can take for masters credit.
-If they choose to take these courses when they complete their initial program they can also have enough hours in SPED to qualify for a provisional SPED license. - 4.
-We address this assurance by requiring all candidates to take the course ED 345 Psychology of the Exceptional Child. - 5.
-Yes, In ED 311, the ELL course, candidates create activities that teach students state content standards and the four areas of the ESOL standards.
-A new course ED

-313 Bilingual Education has been added to our curriculum however the first course was not offered until fall 2015.
+We also have additional SPED courses they can take for master's credit.
+If they choose to take these courses when they complete their initial program they have enough hours in SPED to qualify for a provisional SPED license. - 4.
+We address this assurance by requiring all candidates to take the course ED 345 Psychology of the Exceptional Child.
+Candidates also address students with special needs in the Kansas Performance Teaching Portfolio during student teaching. - 5.
+Yes, a new course ED 313 Bilingual Education has been added to our curriculum and the first time it was offered was fall 2015.
+The prior ED 311 ELL course was discontinued upon the development of ED 313.

-Course Description:

-This course will explore techniques and strategies to effectively teach content subjects to non-native speakers of the English language.
+Course Description: This course will explore techniques and strategies to effectively teach content subjects to non-native speakers of the English language.
 An emphasis will be placed on educational practices that promote cross-cultural awareness, language development, and academic progress for all learners, with a specific focus on the challenges and influences of teaching English Language Learners.

 Course Assignment: Create two lesson plans for your content area that incorporates ESOL curricular standards and language supports.
-Each activity must incorporate the language supports into a lesson that is focused on an indicator from the Common Core State Standards (for ELA and Math) or the Kansas Curricular lesson previously submitted to a content area methods course and add the appropriate language supports.
+Each activity must incorporate the language supports into a lesson that is focused on an indicator from the Common Core State Standards (for ELA and Math) or the Kansas Curricular Standards for other subjects relative to your area of concentration.
+Candidates are encouraged to use a lesson previously submitted to a content area methods course and add the appropriate language supports.
+Kansas State Department of Education does not recognize ESOL as an initial licensure program.